How to Clean the HEPA Filter of Your Vacuum Cleaner

-How to Clean a Hepa Vacuum Filter
+How to Clean HEPA Filter

 There may also be other filters other than the HEPA filters but these won’t be nearly as meticulous to clean and take out as the HEPA filters.
 The other filters can be easily cleaned by running them through water for two to three minutes and letting them dry for 24 hours.

-Before cleaning your filter, always make sure that your cleaner is unplugged.
+As with any filter, before you clean a HEPA filter, always make sure that your cleaner is unplugged.

 We’ll start with the washable kinds which are pretty easy to clean out.
 Simply remove the filter as the manual instructs.
 You will probably see a lot of dust and debris, most of which can be easily shaken off the filter into a garbage.
-Just hit the filter a couple times on the side of the garbage can (but not too hard, HEPA filters are relatively delicate) and most of the debris should come off.
+Just hit the filter a couple times on the side of the garbage bin (but not too hard, HEPA filters are relatively delicate) and most of the debris should come off.

-How to clean a non washable HEPA filter
+How to Clean a Non-washable HEPA Filter

-Now when it comes to your nonwashable filters (or permanent HEPA filters) you’re going to have to be even more careful as permanent filters are fairly delicate.
+When it comes to your nonwashable filters (or permanent HEPA filters) you’re going to have to be even more careful as permanent filters are fairly delicate.